Frequently Asked Questions

 - Neighbourhood Disputes

-- Children’s Court (only if a conflict with Victoria Legal Aid)
+- Children’s Court (only if there is a conflict with Victoria Legal Aid)

 - Discrimination (not work related)

-* Case work may be undertaken in any of the above matters in compliance with ECLC policy and guidelines
+* More detailed assistance (casework) may be provided for any of the above matters in compliance with ECLC policy and guidelines

-For a range of legal and practical reasons, no advice or casework is offered in the following areas:
+For a range of legal and practical reasons, ECLC does not provide advice or casework in the following areas:

 - Buying, Selling or Building Contracts